yakkala1/system-design-primer/README.md

 Once data becomes distributed with techniques such as [federation](#federation) and [sharding](#sharding), managing joins across data centers further increases complexity.
 Denormalization might circumvent the need for such complex joins.

-In most systems, reads can heavily outnumber writes 100:1 or even 1000:1.
-A read resulting in a complex database join can be very expensive, spending a significant amount of time on disk operations.
+<ins>In most systems, reads can heavily outnumber writes 100:1 or even 1000:1.
+A read resulting in a complex database join can be very expensive, spending a significant amount of time on disk operations.</ins>

 ##### Disadvantage(s): denormalization